-ADDREAM STATES

-• All children's individual and special needs are identified and met effectively so that they can receive their educational entitlement and that they are given equal access to a broad, balanced and relevant curriculum.

-• Students are central in the planning for provision, and their voice is an integral part of setting outcomes and identifying strengths and areas for development.

-• Every member of staff who work with children with SEND accept responsibility for planning, organisation and provision of appropriate educational materials and resources for children displaying individual and special needs.

-• A holistic approach to supporting the child is integral, and this includes input from pupils, parents, support staff, teachers and outside agencies.
+- All children's individual and special needs are identified and met effectively so that they can receive their educational entitlement and that they are given equal access to a broad, balanced and relevant curriculum. - Students are central in the planning for provision, and their voice is an integral part of setting outcomes and identifying strengths and areas for development. - Every member of staff who work with children with SEND accept responsibility for planning, organisation and provision of appropriate educational materials and resources for children displaying individual and special needs. - Staff use an adaptive teaching approach to support all pupils. - A holistic approach to supporting the child is integral, and this includes input from pupils, parents, support staff, teachers and outside agencies.